 Well, it depends.
-Does it need wiping?
+Does your cat’s bum need wiping?
 Technically, your cat should be able to handle that himself, says Hofve.
 However, she adds, there are circumstances when he’s going to need some assistance.

 Warm water on a soft washcloth is the best way to get your kitty clean, Hofve advises.
 You can also use baby wipes or pet cleansing wipes like Earth Bath All Natural Cat Wipes, which I sometimes use.

-Wipes are fine if your cat can’t reach down there himself at all.
+Wipes are fine if your cat can’t reach his bum by himself at all.
 But if your cat can reach but simply hasn’t done such a bang-up job, just use plain water.
 You don’t want your cat licking himself and then ingesting chemicals, however mild, from the wipes.

 We’ve all been there.
-The cat hops out of the box and immediately plops down onto the floor and appears to be wiping his butt with your carpet.
+Your cat hops out of the box and immediately plops down onto the floor and appears to be wiping his bum with your carpet.
 Or sometimes it may happen out of the blue.
 Regardless, no one wants to have to clean up skid marks from her light-colored Berber rug.

-The "scoot,” though, is actually a good thing, because it indicates there’s an issue at hand.
+Cat scooting, though, is actually a good thing, because it indicates there’s an issue at hand.
 From diarrhea to allergies to worms, something’s going on back there and your cat’s scooting should tell you that he’s not feeling comfortable.
-If he’s dragging his bottom on the floor, take him for a visit with the vet.
+If your cat is dragging his bum on the floor, take him for a visit with the vet.

 Paying attention to what’s going on in your cat’s bottom is a good idea.
 By knowing what’s coming out, you’ll be attuned to health issues.
 But also pay attention to the bum area itself.
 If there’s anything weird going on down there, get your kitty to the vet right away.